10 Tips to Help Homeowners Commit to Their Dream Project

 Here are nine other tips NARI suggests contractors share with homeowners as the customer gets started on a remodeling project:

-- Plan the project around the long-term.
 How long does the homeowner plan to stay in their home?
 How might their family structure change over time?
-Life can change quickly—these questions should be answered early on to ensure the project will fit their lifestyle long after it’s complete.
+Life can change quickly.
+Get answers to these questions early on to ensure the project will fit their lifestyle long after it’s complete.

-- Verify the remodeler.
-Encourage the homeowner to check the information they’re given, such as references, license numbers, insurance information and certifications by calling providers to verify.
+Encourage the homeowner to check the information your provide.
+This includes references, license numbers, insurance information and certifications by calling providers to verify.
 They can even request a visit to an active client’s jobsite.
-A true professional considers being “checked up on” to be a positive sign from homeowner.
+A true professional considers “customer checkups” to be a positive sign from homeowner.

-- Make selections.
 Deciding on products and materials is a larger process than most imagine.
-With so many options to choose from, product selections are one of the primary reasons for project timelines to get extended.
+With so many options to choose from, product selections are one of the primary reasons for project timeline extensions.
 Homeowners should base decisions on quality, function, price, style and availability.

-- Create a communication plan.
 A common downfall in remodeling is lack of communication between homeowners and remodelers.
 The remodeler should lay out a communication plan at the beginning of the project.
 If not, the homeowner should ask them to do so.
-This plan should clarify roles of everyone involved, communication methods, availability, and frequency of communication that’s expected.
+This plan should clarify roles, communication methods, availability, and frequency of communication.

 Whether you’re a homeowner or remodeling contractor, the time couldn’t be better to begin a remodeling project!
 In any case, EnerBank is here to help.
 Find out more about the benefits of payment options at enerbank.com.